shubhamsrivast4u/outdoor-MIMO-DCARN/README.md

-# DCARN: Efficient Channel State Feedback for Massive MIMO Systems in Outdoor Scenarios
+# DCARN: A Dual Channel Aggregated Reconstruction Network for Efficient CSI Feedback in Outdoor MIMO Scenarios

 Official implementation of "DCARN: Efficient Channel State Feedback for Massive MIMO Systems in Outdoor Scenarios" by Shubham Srivastava and Adrish Banerjee.